utensil/lean4_jupyter/README.md

 #### (Optional) Installing the JupyterLab Extension

-If you are using JupyterLab, you can install the JupyterLab extension to enhance your experience with Lean 4 syntax highlighting for cells:
+If you are using JupyterLab, you can install the JupyterLab extension to enhance your experience with Lean 4 syntax highlighting for code cells:

 1. Ensure Node.js is installed (version 22.0.0 or higher):